nextapps-de/flexsearch/doc/document-search.md

     }
 });
 ```

+> [!TIP]
 > Just add fields you want to query against.
-Do not add fields to the index, you just need in the result (but did not query against).
+Do not add fields to the index, you just need in the result.
 For this purpose you can store documents independently of its index (read below).

-When you want to query through a field you have to pass the exact key of the field you have defined in the `doc` as a field name (with colon syntax):
+To query against one or multiple specific fields you have to pass the exact key of the field you have defined in the document descriptor as a field name (with colon syntax):

 ```js
 index.search(query, {